 Niche job boards generally get fewer postings and less traffic than general job boards.
-But posts on niche job boards tend to bring in more targeted and high quality applications, according to a white paper on niche job boards by iCIMS, a company that tracks hiring data and trends.
+But posts on niche job boards tend to bring in more targeted and high quality applications.
 This can save you time and may result in a better hire who sticks around for the long haul.

 2. Former Employee Social Circles